Paediatric and Adolescent Haematology and Oncology

 • Special qualifications in: Paediatric haematology and oncology, the treatment of haemophilia

-• Publication areas: Late effects of paediatric oncology treatment, risk classification of paediatric leukemia, laboratory diagnostics of anaemia
+• Publication areas: Late effects of paediatric oncology treatment, risk classification of paediatric leukaemia, laboratory diagnostics of anaemia

 MD, paediatrician, paediatric haematologist and oncologist